nilesr/formgen/README.md

 ## Getting started

-First, clone [the app designer repo](https://github.com/opendatakit/app-designer) and run `grunt adbpush`
+First, clone [the app designer repo](https://github.com/opendatakit/app-designer), and set the path of where you cloned it to in the `appdesigner` variable in `utils.py`

-Set the `appdesigner` variable in `utils.py` to get started, then connect a device and run `make deploy appname=your_app_name adbranch=your_branch_on_appdesigner` to generate forms and automatically push them to `/sdcard/opendatakit/:app_name/config/assets/formgen/:table_id/index.html`
+Then run `make all appname=your_app_name` to generate forms and automatically copy them to your app designer repo.
+Change `all` to `deploy` to have them sent to a connected device as well.

 To have make remember your app name and app designer branch, add a target to the Makefile.
 There are two examples to copy from already in there